driveloader/NotePy/README.md

 <br>
 <img src="https://github.com/driveloader/NotePy/blob/master/Extra/image2.png" alt="File Menu">

-#### ~ The File Menu allows you to create a 'New' file, 'Open' an existing file, 'Save' the current file, or 'Exit' the application.
+#### ~ The File Menu lets you create a new file, open an existing one, save the current file, or exit the application.
-#### ~ NotePy also added some new keybinds to toggle the fuctions.
+#### ~ NotePy also includes new keybindings to toggle these functions.

 <hr>